Doing the paperwork won’t take much time but could easily save frustration, pain and a $215,000 hospital bill.

 An international driving permit (IDP) is a special permit for tourists, recognised in more than 150 countries, which allows you to drive overseas with your Australian driving licence.

 If you’re planning to drive in another country then you may need one to legally drive a car or ride a motorcycle.
-There is no hard and fast rule for whether or not you need an IDP – for example, you need one for Austria but not The Netherlands – so check out permit and licensing requirements on the Smart Traveller website.
+There is no hard and fast rule for whether or not you need an IDP – for example, you need one for Austria but not The Netherlands – so check out permit and licensing requirements here.

 In Australia, IDPs are only issued by state and territory motoring clubs.
 Counterfeit IDPs can be found on the internet but these are illegal and can get you into a lot of trouble.